jrkosinski/articles/security-manager/code/README.md

 - implement a SecurityManager contract
 - modify the Contract to use a reference to SecurityManager instead of inheriting AccessControl

 Here, a SecurityManager contract is created (which controls access via OpenZeppelin's AccessControl), and Contract is changed so that it refers to an instance of the SecurityManager.
-See that SecurityManage provides the necessary access to the underlying security protocols, by allowing callers to query, revoke, renounce, and grant roles.
+See that SecurityManager provides the necessary access to the underlying security protocols, by allowing callers to query, revoke, renounce, and grant roles.

 ```
 // SPDX-License-Identifier: MIT